top of page

 • How is the debtor notified and what are they instructed to do?

 As soon as you submit a New Debtor Form, our automated software takes over and sends out custom automated notices to the debtor via email and text.
 Here is an example of a notification: "Hello Mr. ******, this letter is from a debt collection agency, ******** Company has reported a default or late payment in the amount of 965.73 that became late on 12/2/2019.
-Please pay this entire balance to ********** Company and then visit thecreditapp.org where you can select Update Balance and upload the receipt of payment and prevent this mark from going on your credit report.
-If you wish to dispute this balance you can visit thecreditapp.org and select Dispute Transaction and upload psychical evidence of this debt not being owed.
+Please pay this entire balance to ********** Company and then have them email us for confirmation of payment.
+If you wish to dispute this balance, you can email support@thecreditapp.org and email us evidence of this debt not being owed.
 Please take the following actions to prevent this negative mark from going on your credit report after the two week grace period.
 This is an attempt to collect a debt.
 Any information obtained will be used for that purpose."
 As you can see, we always instruct the debtor to negotiate and pay the creditor, we do not take part in collecting or distributing the money.

 • What states can you report in?